timothytfchan/llm-concept-digraph/README.md

 Contains backend implementations for different language models (e.g., OpenAI GPT, Claude, Gemini, Llama, Mistral).

 ### personas.json
 Defines personas used in the experiments.
 Keys are persona names and can be referenced in the config file.

-## Results directory
-Stores a results database for the experiments as well as a directory containing analyses of those results.

-## Logging
-Logs are written to experiment.log to help with debugging and tracking the progress of experiments and analysis.
+You can add more personas here.